jacques172/Commerce/README.md

-An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+An eBay-like e-commerce auction site that allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 # Installation
 `pip install -r requirements.txt`